alexbartlow/acts_as_list/README.md

 This `acts_as` extension provides the capabilities for sorting and reordering a number of objects in a list.
 The class that has this specified needs to have a `position` column defined as an integer on the mapped database table.

+This is a fork of the original gem that strips out a large portion of the original public API.
+However, it uses postgres' window functions to ensure that the lists are always consistent.
+There may exist gaps when removing an item out of a list, however as long as the position is updated using the standard setters/save, positions in the list will *never* collide.

+Even if a collision is somehow caused, the next re-shuffle of the list will remove the position collision.
+This did not happen with the original `acts_as_list` - it was possible to create a situation where no normal operations would remove the collision.

 ## Installation

 In your Gemfile: